zackosowski/CSVault/Articles/C-Sharp.md

 }
 ```

 This function will write "Hello, world." to the console when called.
+It takes no parameters.

 ----
 #### Usage